If you’re feeling overwhelmed and frustrated by the state of your home and wondering how to get rid of the clutter fast, then keep reading!

 Not making your bed every morning doesn’t make you unorganized.
 If the lack of organization is causing problems in your family or you are avoiding important tasks at home because you can’t seem to get “it” together, decluttering may be very helpful for you.

-The best tip on how to get rid of clutter fast, is to take it one area of the house at a time.
-You will make so much more progress by moving from area to area, then you would if you tried to do every space at once.
+The best tip on how to get rid of clutter fast is to take it one area of the house at a time.
+You will make so much more progress by moving from area to area, than you would if you tried to do every space at once.

 Plus, getting to check items off your decluttering list is great motivation to keep going.